whoward69/DLL-VMC/README.md

 This repos is based on whoward69's DLL-VMC v97.
 It fixes out-of-sync problem of playing with mods in multiplayer game by creating lua interface allows to execute arbitrary lua-CPP interface methods or CPP functions (in progress) on all the clients in a multiplayer game by providing their name and arguments.

 # Usage
 Call *SendAndExecuteLuaFunction* in lua, the first argument is the function name you want to call.
 Remember the name should be prefixed with **ClassName::l** (it's actually their name in CPP source).
+Instead of providing function name, providing the function itself is also allowed.
 For example, if you are executing a custom button function, call:

 ``` lua